How to Train Your MAML to Excel in Few-Shot Classification: Making MAML Permutation-Invariant during Meta-Testing

-In this section, we investigate ways to make MAML permutation-invariant during meta-testing.
-That is, we take the same learned MAML as in \autoref{s_approach_2} without changing the meta-training phase.
+We study approaches that can make MAML permutation-invariant during meta-testing.
+That is, we take the same learned initialization $\vtheta$ as in \autoref{s_approach_2} without changing the meta-training phase.

-The first direction we investigate is to \textbf{search for the best permutation for each task}.
-As we cannot access query sets' labels in advance, we explore using the support sets' data as a proxy.
-Specifically, we consider choosing the best permutation under which the learned initialization $\vtheta$ (before inner loop updates) leads to (a) the largest support set accuracy or (b) the smallest support set loss.
-We further consider two less practical ways, which are to perform inner loop updates for each permutation and re-evaluate (a) and (b). \autoref{tab:permutation_select} summarizes the results: none of the above leads to consistent gains.
+We first investigate \textbf{searching for the best permutation for each task}.
+As we cannot access query sets' labels, we use the support sets' data as a proxy.
+We choose the best permutation according to which permutation, either before or after inner loop updates (less practical), leads to the highest accuracy or smallest loss on the support set. \autoref{tab:permutation_select} summarizes the results: none of them leads to consistent gains.
+We hypothesize two reasons.
+First, due to mutually-exclusive tasks in meta-training, the learned $\vtheta$ by MAML would produce chance-level predictions before updates (see \autoref{suppl_s_intro}).
+Second, after updates, the support set accuracy quickly goes to $100\%$ and is thus not informative.

-The second direction we investigate is to \textbf{perform ensemble~\cite{breiman1996bagging,zhou2012ensemble,dietterich2000ensemble} over the updated model of each permutation}.
-For this direction, instead of permute the class label assignment of a task, we permute $\{\vw_c\}_{c=1}^N$, which is equivalent to the former but easier for aggregating the models.
-We study two versions: (a) full permutation (\ie, $120$ of them in five-way tasks), which is intractable for a larger $N$; (b) rotated permutation, which is to rotate $\{\vw_c\}_{c=1}^N$,\footnote{That is, we consider re-assign $\vw_c$ to $\vw_{(c+\gamma \mod N) +1}$, where $\gamma\in[N]$.} leading to $N$ permutations. \autoref{tab:ensemble} summarizes the results --- ensemble can consistently improve vanilla MAML.
-Importantly, even with the rotated version that has exponentially fewer base models than the full version, the improvements are comparable.
-We note that, this ensemble is quite different from the common practice that performs augmentation to the test data or learns multiple meta-learners.
+In stead of choosing one from many, we further explore \textbf{taking ensemble}~\citep{breiman1996bagging,zhou2012ensemble,dietterich2000ensemble} \textbf{over the predictions made by updated models of different permutations.} We note that this makes MAML permutation-invariant but inevitably needs more computations.
+To make the ensemble process clear, we permute the weight vectors in $\{\vw_c\}_{c=1}^N$ rather than the class label assignments in a task: the two methods are equivalent but the former is easier for aggregating predictions.
+We study two variants: (a) full permutations (\ie, $120$ of them in five-way tasks), which is intractable for larger $N$; (b) rotated permutations, which rotates the index $c$ in $\{\vw_c\}_{c=1}^N$\footnote{That is, we consider re-assign $\vw_c$ to $\vw_{(c+\gamma \mod N) +1}$, where $\gamma\in[N]$.}, leading to $N$ permutations. \autoref{tab:ensemble} shows the results --- ensemble consistently improves MAML.
+Even with the rotated version that has much fewer permutations than the full version, the gains are comparable.

+\emph{We emphasize that our focus here is to make MAML permutation-invariant in meta-testing, not to explore and compare all potential ways of performing ensemble on MAML.}